getoutreach/extensibility-sdk/docs-dev-portal/quick-start-guide.md

 The [examples directory](/examples/dist) contains a sample Outreach app consisting of a [shell extension](extension-types.md#shell-extension) and a [prospect extension](extension-types.md#prospect-tab-extension).
 Let's bring this sample app to your Outreach organisation.
-And do not worry, you can't break anything, and you won't disrupt your users as you follow this tutorial.
+Do not worry, you can't break anything, and you won't disrupt your users as you follow this tutorial.

 ### Step 1 - create your app